aische/hwfi/docs/tool-use.md

    (`if`/`foreach`/`par`) are one mechanism.

 The genuine cost is **not** the loop — `llm-workflow` shows it is small.
-It is (a) reconciling nondeterministic model-driven calls with hwfi's deterministic caching/resume contract (§5.1–§5.2), which `llm-workflow` does *not* solve because it has no persistence, and (b) making the reified machine state serializable for resume.
-Settle those two before writing code.
+It is reconciling nondeterministic model-driven calls with hwfi's deterministic caching/resume contract (§5.1–§5.2), which `llm-workflow` does *not* solve because it has no persistence.
+The settled answer is **intra-step content-addressed caching** (required): the agent step is black-box non-cacheable, but every model call and tool call inside it is individually content-addressed under the agent step-key and reuses `RunStore`, so a resumed loop replays deterministically — reusing cached model choices and tool results — without re-paying LLM calls or re-running side effects.
+This also makes serialized machine state an optional later optimization rather than a prerequisite.
+That caching design is the thing to get right before writing code.